rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

 3. Save the file and we should see in our test watch the test case has started failing because we have not yet implemented the feature!
 ![todoitem-fail-test](../images/exercise3/todoitem-fail-test.png)

 3. With a basic assertion in place, let's continue on to the next few tests.
 We want the important flag to be red when an item in the todolist is marked accordingly.
 Conversely we want it to be not red when false.
 Let's create a check for `.red-flag` CSS property to be present when imporant is true and not when false.
+Complete the `expect` statements in your test file as shown below for both tests.
 ```javascript
   it("should set the colour to red when true", () => {
     const wrapper = mount(TodoItem, {